browserengineering/book/book/visual-effects.md

 of the circle; the percentage is calibrated so that if the layout object was a perfect square, a 100% circle would inscribe the bounds of the square.

-Let's apply a circular mask to our image example:
+Let's apply a circular mask:

     <div style="width:256px; height:256px;
         clip-path:circle(50%);background-color:lightblue">